 Even the word’s got an ‘urgh’ feel right?
-Bloating is an unwelcome guest as when we’re bloated our stomach protrudes, we feel like we’ve put on 5kgs and nothing we wear looks good no matter what we do!
+Bloating is an unwelcome guest as when you’re bloated your stomach protrudes, you feel like you’ve put on 5kgs and nothing you wear looks good no matter what you do!

-However, it’s highly likely we’ll experience bloating on our perimenopause/menopause journey as it’s one of the common signs.
-That said, we’re more likely to experience it in perimenopause – as we lead up to menopause itself – rather than post-menopause.
-Here’s how it rolls.
+However, it’s highly likely you’ll experience bloating on your perimenopause / menopause journey as it’s one of the common signs.
+That said, you’re more likely to experience it in perimenopause – the lead up to menopause itself – rather than post-menopause.
+After menopause when your ovaries have stopped producing high levels of estrogen and progesterone it often settles down.

 What Is Bloating?

-A feeling of distension, fullness or pressure in the tummy.
-It’s uncomfortable, may cause swelling and weight gain.
+A feeling of tightness, distension, fullness or swelling in the tummy.
+It’s uncomfortable, may cause puffiness and weight gain.

 What Causes Bloating?